aaekay/llm/README.md

 ## Set up a llama server
 One should always set up a llama server, so that flow of information is easy
-1. Run this script using screen so that a llama server is running in background `python llama_server.py`
+1. Run this script using screen so that a llama server is running in background.
+All the server script are contained in a folder: server_scripts
-2. API que
+`fastapi run server_3.1.py`
+2. Now, a server url will be exposes that can be used as API like https://0.0.0.0:8000
+3. You can run your main script or a jupyter notebook